 If you want to keep things pure and simple, regular aioli will work wonderfully with asparagus, and my foolproof two-minute method is the easiest way I know to make it.
 But garlicky aioli is also a great base for all kinds of fun flavors.
-Find three of my favorite variations in the note below.

 1 pound (455g) asparagus, trimmed and peeled (if desired)

 Kosher salt and freshly ground black pepper

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over half of the coal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 If using a gas grill, preheat half the grill to high.